The degree of a finite set of words: Transducers

-\end{example} The \emph{prefix transducer} $\Tr=(P,1,1)$ is the same modification of the prefix automaton.
+The \emph{prefix transducer} $\Tr=(P,1,1)$ is the same modification of the prefix automaton.
 Its states are the proper prefixes of the elements of $X$.
-There is an edge $p\edge{a|1}pa$ for every prefix $p$ and evey letter $a$ and an edge $p\edge{a|b}1$ for every prefix $p$ and letter $a$ such that $pa=\beta(b)\in X$.
+There is an edge $p\edge{a|1}pa$ for every prefix $p$ and every letter $a$ such that $pa \in P$, and an edge $p\edge{a|b}1$ for every prefix $p$ and letter $a$ such that $pa=\beta(b)\in X$.
 Thus the input automaton of the prefix transducer of $X$ is the prefix automaton of $X$.